7 Mindfulness Exercises for Beginners to Transform Your Life

 From my experience, I notice that without exercising some mind awareness, my thoughts typically run wild in my mind.

 Also, let me tell you that the aftermath isn’t great because I’m more prone to overthinking.
-This could finally lead to anxiety, negatively affecting my mental health.

 Mindfulness is a simplified way of trying to connect to our emotions.
 Mindfulness gives space to unlock what potentially could be troubling you.

-Additionally, mindfulness paves the way to the road of peace you may be seeking.
-So, if peace is what you’re prioritising, learning how to be more mindful is just what you need.
+So, if peace is what you’re prioritizing, learning how to be more mindful is just what you need.

 In this way, you’ll be able to clear that fog that has been clouding your mind.

-Bearing that in mind, let’s dive into 5 tips to help you master how to be more mindful in your life.
+Bearing that in mind, let’s dive into 7 tips to help you master how to be more mindful in your life.

-Here are 5 tips on how to help you experience the benefits of mindfulness and take your self-care journey to a whole new level.
+Here are 7 tips on how to help you experience the benefits of mindfulness and take your self-care journey to a whole new level.

-1. Be present with your mind
+1. Be Present with Your Mind

 Before seeing the fruits of mindfulness, it’s important to find a quiet space for yourself.
-Being away from noise will help you find solace to connect to what’s happening in your mind.

 Once quiet, consider closing your eyes and identifying what’s happening.
 Is your mind racing because of work responsibilities?